Joonpark13/serif.nu/docs/CONTRIBUTING.md

 We enforce 100% unit test coverage.
 We believe that unit testing should test every piece of code at its lowest atomic level (meaning every React component, every helper function, every selector, etc), and each piece of functionality being tested should be tested in isoluation (meaning each dependency should be mocked).

 There are some notable exceptions in the codebase to 100% coverage.
-Most of the Container components contain `mapStateToProps` and `mapDispatchToProps` functions that do nothing more than assign the returned value of selectors to props (in the case of `mapStateToProps`) or assign an action to props (in the case of `mapDispatchToProps`).
-These do not need to be tested as they are react-redux's functionality (selectors should still be tested).
-In rare cases, `mapStateToProps` will contain custom logic, in which case it should be tested.

-We also do not test some utils (since they are trivial or hard to test) and action creators (all they do are return objects).
+We do not test some utils (since they are trivial or hard to test) and action creators (all they do are return objects).
 We also do not test effects since most of them are simply calling third party functions.

 When writing new test files, we recommend writing tests for leaf components first, then working upwards.
 This makes certain that seeing 100% test coverage actually means 100% of the atomic units of code are tested.